 Tip: You need to give before you ask

-Provide your reader with something valuable or interesting to them before you make your request, such as an interesting report or webinar recording.
+Provide your reader with something valuable or interesting to them before you make your requests, such as an interesting report or webinar recording.
 If possible, allow them the opportunity to experience your product or service themselves by watching a demonstration video, or accessing a free trial.

 Also bear in mind that not everyone is comfortable with phone calls so it is good practice to offer alternative ways for them to speak with you such as instant messaging like a live chat, or provide a booking link that allows them to book a Zoom meeting with you at a time that suits them.